Jayton Miller | August 3, 2023

 The inulin fiber found in chicory acts as a prebiotic, fostering the growth of beneficial gut bacteria.

-Studies suggest that inulin can significantly improve bowel function and combat constipation, enhancing digestive health.†
+Studies suggest that inulin can significantly aid bowel function and combat constipation, enhancing digestive health.†

 Chicory Could Help Protect The Liver

-Research indicates chicory's potential in safeguarding the liver against oxidative stress and damage, suggesting its role in improving liver health.†
+Research indicates chicory's potential in safeguarding the liver against oxidative stress and damage, suggesting its role in supporting liver health.†

 Chicory Could Help Regulate Blood Sugar Levels

-Chicory's impact on blood sugar regulation could be significant, potentially aiding in diabetes management and prevention through improved adiponectin levels, a key regulator of sugar and fat metabolism.†
+Chicory's impact on blood sugar regulation could be significant, potentially aiding in blood sugar management through improved adiponectin levels, a key regulator of sugar and fat metabolism.†

 Chicory Potentially Helps Alleviates Stress